NickLiffen/ghas-enablement/README.md

 9. **OPTIONAL**: Update the `CREATE_ISSUE` value to `true/false` depending on if you would like to create an issue explaining purpose of the PR.
 We recommend this, as it will help explain why the PR was create; and give some context.
 However, this is optional.
 The text which is in the issue can be modified and found here: `./src/utils/text/`.

+10. **OPTIONAL**: If you are a GHES customer, then you will need to set the `GHES` env to `true` and then set `GHES_SERVER_BASE_URL` to the URL of your GHES instance.
+E.G `https://octodemo.com`.

-10. Check the `codeql-analysis.yml` file.
+11. Check the `codeql-analysis.yml` file.
 This is a sample file; please configure this file to suit your application needs.

-11. Run `yarn add` or `npm install`, which will install the necessary dependencies.
+12. Run `yarn add` or `npm install`, which will install the necessary dependencies.

-12. Run yarn run build` `npm run build`, which will create the JavaScript bundle from TypeScript.
+13. Run yarn run build` `npm run build`, which will create the JavaScript bundle from TypeScript.

 ## How to use?